Bespoke mechanic Yeet exclusive 9 min read

 • Confirm the recorded winning token matches the computed winning token bit-for-bit on every sampled round.

 In our cycle reproduction, the fairness commitment-reveal flow worked correctly on the Coin Race mechanic, the same way it works on every standard original at every brand we audit.
 The per-asset mapping formula is more involved than the standard Crash curve formula, but the verification approach is identical.
+Any player who wants to Yeet Coin Race verify fairness independently can follow the same seven-step replay routine.

 Where Coin Race sits in Yeet's originals catalogue